sanya21561/FAQ-Bot/README.md

   - This prompt is sent to the LLM (Mistral-7B-Instruct-v0.2 via HuggingFace Inference API) to generate a conversational, context-aware answer.
   - Only the final answer is shown to the user; the prompt and FAQ context are available in an expandable "thinking process" section.

+- **Multilingual Support:**
+  - The app detects the input language using `langdetect`.
+  - If the query is not in English, it is translated to English using the `translate` package before running through the RAG pipeline.
+  - The answer is shown in English by default.
+  - If the original query was not in English, a button appears to translate the answer back to the user's language (e.g., Hindi, French).
+  - This makes the bot accessible to users in multiple languages and demonstrates true multilingual capability.

 - **Frontend (Streamlit):**
   - Clean, modern UI for user interaction.
   - Shows only the final answer by default, with an expandable section for transparency (retrieved FAQ, system prompt, etc.).
   - Related questions are shown as clickable buttons for easy exploration.
+  - Multilingual support is seamlessly integrated into the user experience.

 - **Model Details:**
   - **Semantic Search Model:** `sentence-transformers/all-MiniLM-L6-v2`